 It’s pretty fashionable to complain about airlines nowadays, and they do seem to go out of their way to make it easy for everyone to do so.
 I don’t count myself among that group, maybe because I still romanticize air travel despite seemingly every effort by the airlines to destroy that sentiment.
 That’s not to say, however, that I have no problems with them.
 One of my longstanding gripes has been with airline security.
 And no, I’m not talking about the security theater that is the TSA.

 For a long time, I’ve complained about how United will let frequent flyers log into their system using their frequent flyer number and a 4 digit PIN.
 A 4 digit PIN.
 Even after they introduced passwords, the system would still let you log in with the PIN instead.
 There was just no way to turn it off.
 It’s a horrendous lack of security for a system so many rely on, especially when frequent flyer miles can legitimately be thought of as currency.
+Unfortunately if they hired a company to maintain their online presence and security like EATEL for example, these “added security measures” would be of actual use.

 So I was pleasantly surprised when I logged in last week and was presented with a screen telling me that United was discontinuing the use of PINs to log in, and would be requiring me to “enhance” the security of my account.
 And I was presented this screen.